SheepTester/longer-tweets/_posts/2025-09-14-martian-math.md

 <!-- Smith, D. E. P. _Learning to learn_.
 New York: Harcourt, Brace and World, 1961. -->

-ChatGPT didn't have the passage in its training data, but with a web search, it instead found the passage in [_Secondary Reading - ERIC_ (1978)](https://files.eric.ed.gov/fulltext/ED325820.pdf), which has a truncated reproduction of the passage and cites page 81 from _Learning to learn_.
+ChatGPT didn't have the passage in its training data, but with a web search, it instead found the passage in [_Secondary Reading - ERIC_ (1978)](https://files.eric.ed.gov/fulltext/ED325820.pdf), which has a truncated reproduction of the passage and cites page 81 from _Learning to Learn_.
-I found a [full scan of _Learning to learn_](https://catalog.hathitrust.org/Record/001069105), which had the same passage with the same three symbolic expressions as in the 1975 article above.
+I found a [full scan of _Learning to Learn_](https://catalog.hathitrust.org/Record/001069105), which had the same passage with the same three symbolic expressions as in the 1975 article above.

 Unsurprisingly, the passage was written purely for pedagogical purposes, but I think it would be pretty interesting to spin it off into a full-blown fictitious universe of spyloctogy.